+Chroma deblocking is performing when bS is equal to 2, or bS is equal to 1 when a large block boundary is detected.
+The second and third condition is basically the same as HEVC luma strong filter decision.

 Deblocking filter for subblock boundary

-In VVC3, deblocking filter is enabled on 8x8 grid as HEVC.
-For ATMVP and affine sub-blocks on 8x8 grid, the same logic in PU in HEVC deblocking filter is applied.
-For PU boudaries, HEVC deblocking filtering is applied on 8x8 grid considering following cases:
+In VTM4, deblocking filter is enabled on 8x8 grid as HEVC.
+For SbTMVP and affine sub-blocks on 8x8 grid, the same logic in PU in HEVC deblocking filter is applied.
+For PU boundaries, the deblocking filter is applied on 8x8 grid considering the following cases:

 - If the edge is a transform block edge and there are coefficients in either block.